dadyownes15/torch-weighttracker/README.md

 Tools for tracking structured weight sparsity, regularization signals, and bit-operation estimates in PyTorch models.

-`torch-weighttracker` is useful when the question is not "what is in this one tensor?" but "what is happening to the coupled channel, head, or feature unit that is shared across several tensors?"

 The package builds a structural view of a model, compiles tensorized reduction plans over that structure, and reuses those plans for training-time metrics and regularizers.